grpc/proposal/A14-channelz.md

 Additionally, subchannels are practically identical to channels; the only difference is there location in the tree.
-Even though they would have had a specific message type, it didn’t make sense to have two substantially equivalent messages.
+Even though they would have had a specific message type, it didn't make sense to have two substantially equivalent messages.

 ## Servers and Channels or just Channels